 This scholarship aims to help train future ‘caregiver’ PAs with those very intentions.
 The hope is that for those PA students who are ready to go that extra step in steeping themselves in serious-illness care, can have the right resources and tools to learn what it means to palliate from the very beginning of disease.
 Our hope is to provide just a glimmer of hope and to be honest, caring guides for those patients, families, and caregivers suffering from serious illness and/or terminal illness.

 - Student in good standing, with a minimum GPA of 3.0 (unofficial transcripts should be sent with the application) at an accredited Physician Assistant Program in the United States

 - Membership in PAHPM (Click here for FREE PAHPM Student Membership)

-- Members in AAPA/SAPPA (Click here for AAPA Student Membership Page)
+- Membership in AAPA/SAPPA (Click here for AAPA Student Membership Page)

 - Demonstration of interests in the fields of hospice and palliative medicine, with interest in the care of patients and families with serious illness.
 Includes clinical experiences specifically in palliative medicine and hospice care planned in the clinical year.

 - Letter of recommendation from an instructor or preceptor.

 One scholarship will be awarded annually from our PA Foundation sponsored fund.